TheotimeQ/Cuby-Original/README.md

  I was planning on doing my own version of the "Useless Box concept" , so i decided to create cuby.
 I started it in January 2020 and i finished the first version.
 But i'm planning on making a V2 with more stuff and a real tutoriel to allow anyone to make his own ;)

+ There is around 20 animation currently , feel free to commit your own ;)

  Youtube link (Watch Cuby in action):
           https://www.youtube.com/watch?v=G2LPFeRZkuo